Boosting quantum annealing performance through direct polynomial unconstrained binary optimization: Introduction

 \section{Introduction}

-The continuous improvements of quantum computing devices have positioned quantum annealing as a promising candidate for tackling combinatorial optimization problems of practical relevance~\cite{Hauke2020, Rajak2022, Yarkoni2022}.
+The continuous improvements of quantum computing devices have positioned quantum annealing as a promising candidate for tackling combinatorial optimization problems of practical relevance~\cite{Santoro2002, Martonak2004,Hauke2020, Rajak2022, Yarkoni2022}.
 Experiments on commercially available quantum annealers have recently even claimed quantum advantage~\cite{King2024}.
 Since most of the existing quantum computers consist of discrete two-level systems coupled by two-qubit gates, the most common approach for solving combinatorial optimization problems on quantum devices is via quadratic unconstrained binary optimization (QUBO), where the cost function is a polynomial of degree two.
-However, many problems are more naturally expressed as polynomials of higher degrees, i.e., in terms of polynomial unconstrained binary optimization (PUBO).
+However, many problems are more naturally expressed as polynomials of higher degrees, i.e., in terms of polynomial unconstrained binary optimization (PUBO), sometimes also referred to as higher-order binary optimization (HOBO).
 Application-relevant examples of PUBO problems range from vehicle routing~\cite{Weinberg2023} to polymer sampling~\cite{Micheletti2021,Slongo2023} and lattice protein folding~\cite{Outeiral2021,Chermoshentsev2021}.
 To implement these on quantum hardware, the PUBO problems are usually reduced to QUBO problems~\cite{Hauke2020,Schmidbauer2024}, and efforts have been made to render the reduction of PUBO to QUBO instances as efficient as possible~\cite{Biamonte2008,Babbush2013}.
 Nevertheless, the QUBO reduction comes at the price of introducing additional ancillary variables, along with constraints that enforce their consistency, both of which is best avoided considering the stringent space and interaction-scale limitations of current NISQ devices.
-Then again, considering the overhead in engineering the associated multi-qubit interactions, it remains an open question whether a direct PUBO implementation could be advantageous in quantum optimization~\cite{Stein2023}.
+Then again, considering the overhead incurred by the associated multi-qubit interactions, i.e., slower interaction rates on analog platforms or increased circuit depth on digital architectures, it remains an open question whether a direct PUBO implementation could be advantageous in quantum optimization~\cite{Stein2023}.